segmentio/analytics-node/README.md

 Some analytics services have REST APIs while others only support client-side integrations.

-You can learn which integrations are supported server-side vs. client-side on your project's [Segment.io](https://segment.io) integration page.
+You can learn which integrations are supported server-side vs. client-side on your project's [Segment.io](https://segment.io) integrations page.

 ## Advanced